giannilmbd/dynare/doc/manual/source/the-model-file.rst

         VARIABLE_NAME = EXPRESSION;

-    Note that it is also possible to assign several variables at the same time, if the main function in the right hand side is a MATLAB/Octave function returning several arguments::
+    Note that it is also possible to assign several variables at the same time, if the main function in the right-hand side is a MATLAB/Octave function returning several arguments::

         [ VARIABLE_NAME, VARIABLE_NAME... ] = EXPRESSION;